rmkit-dev/rmkit/src/genie/README.md

 * **gesture** - type of gesture, can be **swipe** or **tap**
 * **command** - command to run when gesture is activated
 * **fingers** - number of fingers to use in the swipe or tap
-* **zone** - rectangle where the gesture must start in. specified as floats from 0 to 1
+* **zone** - rectangle where the gesture must start in. specified as space separated list of floats from 0 to 1.
+0, 0 is the top left corner, the default is 0 0 1 1

 swipe specific config: